 Cause of tennis elbow

-Overuse – In the event the ECRB, it weakens from overuse, and microscopic tears form along the tendon where it attaches on the lateral epicondyle.
+Overuse – In the event the ECRB, it weakens from overuse, and microscopic tears form along the tendon where it attaches to the lateral epicondyle.
 This results in inflammation and pain.
 The ECRB can also be at an increased risk for damage due to its position.
 As the elbow bends and straightens, the muscle rubs against bony bumps and this tends to wear out the muscle eventually.

 Painters, plumbers, gardeners, and carpenters are particularly susceptible to developing tennis elbow.
 Research indicates that auto-workers, cooks, as well as butchers, get tennis elbow more frequently than the remainder of the population.